calendar42/Calendar42-documentation/rest-api/endpoints/event-subscriptions.md

 ## GET

-To retrieve a set of Event Subscriptions
+To retrieve a set of Event Subscriptions, perform a GET request on `/event-subscriptions/`

 * **Supported Filters**:
     * Event ids: